swarch-2f-rootly/2f/Prototype_3/README.md

 ![Web Application Firewall scenario](images/WAFPatternScenario.png)

 ### Scenario Snapshot
-In this scenario, the system faces a sustained Layer-7 DDoS attack targeting its public API endpoints.
+In this scenario, the system faces a sustained **Layer-7 DoS attack** initiated by a single malicious client repeatedly sending legitimate-looking HTTP requests to its public API endpoints.
 Initially, an NGINX reverse proxy acts as the only public entry point, forwarding all traffic to the API Gateway without deep inspection or rate limiting.
 This design exposes the system to resource exhaustion, high latency, and loss of availability.
 To mitigate this weakness, the **Web Application Firewall (WAF) pattern** is applied, introducing intelligent traffic inspection and rate control mechanisms that detect and block malicious requests while maintaining service performance for legitimate users.

 - **Weakness:** The system exposes a single public entry point through an NGINX reverse proxy that only forwards traffic to the API Gateway without deep inspection or centralized rate limiting.
-- **Threat:** A coordinated external botnet capable of generating large volumes of HTTP(S) requests that mimic legitimate behavior.
+- **Threat:** A malicious external client or automated script capable of generating a sustained stream of HTTP(S) requests that simulated legitimate traffic.
-- **Attack:** Layer-7 DDoS campaign combining high-frequency (`/graphql`, `/auth/login`) and “low-and-slow” requests to exhaust gateway worker pools and cause service degradation.
+- **Attack:**  A **Layer-7 DoS** attack that repeatedly targets exposed endpoints (e.g., `/graphql`, `/auth/login`), using continuous or “low-and-slow” requests to exhaust gateway worker pools and degrade performance.
 - **Risk:** The API Gateway becomes overloaded, producing 502/503 responses and blocking legitimate users.
 System availability and user experience deteriorate severely.
 - **Vulnerability:** Absence of application-layer protection and global throttling.
 The reverse proxy lacks mechanisms to identify and block abusive request patterns.
 - **Countermeasure:** Introduce a **Web Application Firewall (WAF)** in front of the reverse proxy/API Gateway to inspect, filter, and throttle malicious traffic before it reaches backend services.